 DO YOU HAVE AN EMERGENCY?

 Prosthodontics is the dental specialty primarily concerned with the restoration and replacement of lost or damaged teeth.
 Sometimes called the “architects of the smile,” prosthodontists are highly trained specialists with a unique understanding of all the elements that go into a beautiful, functional and natural-looking smile—not just the teeth, but also the gums, lips, and facial features.
 When it comes to planning and carrying out a full-scale smile makeover, a team of dental professionals is often required; many times, that team is captained by a prosthodontist.

 Yes.
-We participate with Delta Dental and Cigna Radius.
-We accept all other insurances as partial payment, with the balance paid by the patient.
 We look into your plan for you so that we can explain your benefits.
 We are happy to submit all dental insurance forms for you as well.

 Yes, we welcome new patients!

 Yes.
 We treat the whole family's general dental needs.
 Having said that,however, there may be instances when we feel your child's needs would be better served by a pediatric dentist.
 In cases when the child is very young and needs a lot of work, or the child is extremely fearful or uncooperative to an extent that makes treatment difficult, we will refer to a pediatric dentist.